swenson/sort/README.md

 The speed of each routine is highly dependent on your computer and the structure of your data.

-If your data has a lot of, like partially sorted sequences, then Tim sort will beat the pants off of anything else.
+If your data has a lot of partially sorted sequences, then Tim sort will beat the pants off of anything else.

-In general, Tim sort is probably the best sorting algorithm in this library, even for random data.

 Tim sort is not as good if memory movement is many orders of magnitude more expensive than comparisons (like, many more than for normal int and double).